Lucy437/allyai-chatbot/README.md

-# 📘 AllyAI – Empowering Young Women with AI Coaching
+# AllyAI – Empowering Young Women with AI Coaching

-AllyAI is a **WhatsApp-based AI coach** that supports girls and young women (15–25) with relationships, confidence, and emotional wellbeing.
+AllyAI is a **WhatsApp-based, gender-transformative AI coach** designed for girls and young women (ages 15–25) to build healthier relationships, boost confidence, and strengthen emotional wellbeing and resilience.

+It blends:
+-  **Supportive, safe AI coaching** that feel warm and relatable
+-  **Gamified learning tracks** to practice skills in a fun, engaging way
-It combines **warm coaching conversations**, **gamified learning tracks**, and a **safety guardrail agent** that detects signs of emotional distress or crisis.
+-  **Built-in safety guardrails** that detect signs of emotional distress or crisis and ensure responsible, ethical use.

-This project is designed for social impact and is aligned with UNICEF’s goals for digital youth empowerment and protection.

 ---

-## 🌟 Features
+## Features

 - **Conversational Coaching**
   - AllyAI speaks like a supportive big sister or mentor.